arturomorarioja-kea/WD_PHP_F25/Lesson06/README.md

 [Check out these code samples:]: #
 [- Sessions(https://github.com/arturomorarioja/php_sessions)]: #
 [- Poems(https://github.com/arturomorarioja/php_oop_poems).
 OOP, API and file management example]: #
 [- Movies coding style(https://github.com/arturomorarioja/php_movies_coding_style).
-The same CRUD application as spaghetti code, procedural, OOP and OOP with inheritance]: #
+The same CRUD application as spaghetti code, procedural, OOP and OOP with inheritance.
+Notice that there are no proper API architectural style or HTTP return codes]: #
 [- Employees(https://github.com/arturomorarioja/php_employees_rest_api).
 REST API]: #

+[### Exercises]: #
-[Exercise: turn the poems API into a REST API]: #
+[- Turn the poems API into a REST API]: #
+[- Create a RESTful API for the movies database with the following specification:]: #
+[--> copy/paste it from kea-movie-manager-rest-api]: #